akhlakuzzalal/digital_village_front-end/README.md

 - **Donation**
   From this section Donor can donate in the specific category.There is also a help request option from where villagers can apply for donation.
 From the admin panel all functionalities can be managed.

 - **Events**
-  This is a section from where villagers can notified about events.There is a a list of all events.
-They are divided into two parts.
-One is upcoming events and the other is archive events.
-In the archive events users can give review and comments.
+  This is a section from where villagers can notified about events.
+User can book an event to join it later.
 Admin can manage all the functionalities from admin panel.

 - **Development**
-  Village people can propose the development of the village on this page.
+  Village people can propose development ideas and other people can upvote and downvote on this page.
 The authority will approved the proposal if it meets their criteria.

-## Features

-- Light/dark mode toggle
-- Drag and drop file upload
-- Payment System
-- Pdf Generator
-- Upvote,Downvote System
-- Like, Unlike System
-- Nested Comment

 ## Tech Stack